parksjin01/2017-/README.md

 NLP language education

+### Version 1.1.0
+- Now you can write reply to other people's text
+- You can recommand text or not
+- You can report other reply
+- Now you can select text as show as public or private

 ### Version 1.0.0
 - Most of funtion is working(Except Listening, I'm trying to change other language)
 - You can check listening skill and improve it with listening page